Guli-Y/ElectricityPricePredictor/README.md

 # Project aim:    **Forecast Electricity Price for DK1**

 This project was the final project of my team at Le Wagon Data Science Bootcamp.
 The team members are the contributers of this repository.

-For the detailed description and evaluation of each model, please refere to the notebook of corresponding model in notebooks directory
+This project is about developing a model for forecasting day-ahead electricity prices of biding zone DK1 (Denmark) using data from Entose Transparency Platform and OpenWeatherMap.
+It includes data sourcing and exploration, feature engineering, training time series model, evaluating model performance using walk-forward validation, and continuious deployment on Heroku.

-If you are interested in our final presentation, please checkout this [slide](https://docs.google.com/presentation/d/1LzwVxNeJ9FzhfXJTaiTVQ-xDzbNQjwrejzYSZsak8YQ/edit?usp=sharing)
+If you are interested in our web app, check this out https://electricity-price-predictor.herokuapp.com/

-If you are interested in our app, check out heroku [webpage](https://electricity-price-predictor.herokuapp.com/)
+If you are interested in our final presentation, check out our slide https://docs.google.com/presentation/d/1LzwVxNeJ9FzhfXJTaiTVQ-xDzbNQjwrejzYSZsak8YQ/edit?usp=sharing

 # Data sources